For Students For Staff

 Many of our older PDFs and Word documents may not be structured so they’re accessible to a screen reader.
 We plan to either fix these or replace them with accessible HTML pages.

-We are in discussion with our web developer to resolve all other known issues and are planning on starting work on this as soon as possible.
+We are in discussion with our web developer to resolve all other known issues.

 This statement was prepared on 3 December 2019.